 - Towel – This cenote doesn’t offer towels and you should bring your own to dry yourself after a swim.

-- Shoes with a good grip – the stairs leading down to gran cenote can be slippery, so wear shoes with a good grip.
+- Shoes with a good grip – the stairs leading down can be slippery, so wear shoes with a good grip.

 - GoPro – If you want to capture the beauty of this cenote, bring a camera or a GoPro with a stick that will allow you to film your adventure

-- Cash – Gran Cenote only accepts cash payments.
+- Cash – Only cash payments are accepted to get into the cenote.
 And they also have to be in Mexican pesos not in U.S. dollars.